juancryyy/NDVI-with-NOIR-camera/README.md

-# NDVI-with-NOIR-camera
+# NDVI with NOIR Camera

-Using a raspberry pi NOIR camera+raspberrrypi4b+ to improve a simple system for checking de NDVI in general porpuse ambiente
+Using a Raspberry Pi NOIR camera and a Raspberry Pi 4B to develop a simple system for NDVI analysis in general-purpose environments.